‘The Baby-Sitters Club’: Fans Have 1 Major Issue With the Show; ‘Literally My Only Complaint…’

 “Just watched the whole first season, was a big fan of the books when I was young.
 I’m disappointed I didn’t see Jessi as a representation for a Black dark skin girl,” yet another person chimed in after viewing The Baby-Sitters Club.

 Viewers push Netflix for more diversity in ‘The Baby-Sitters Club’ Season 2

 Other fans of The Baby-Sitters Club were quick to agree with the aforementioned sentiment.
 “I agree.
 I was sad when I saw the Jessi character.
 I was like ‘Noooo she was darker’.
 I went back to check one of the books just to make sure I wasn’t trippin’ but no she was darker and that’s what I was expecting.
 They did so perfectly with every other character, it’s scary.
 But Jessi I don’t feel so much, so I hope for season 2 they recast her character,” one Instagram user penned.
 “LITERALLY MY ONLY COMPLAINT,” another person added.

-We can understand why some people were let down by the casting of Jessi.
+We can understand why some people were let down by the lack of dark-skinned representation highlighted by the casting of Jessi.
 Hopefully, Netflix will take these complaints into consideration should The Baby-Sitters Club be renewed for a second season.
-While we don’t necessarily feel that the opportunity should be taken away from Lee, we do feel that more opportunities need to be given for Black girls with darker skin tones.
+While we don’t feel that the opportunity should be taken away from Lee, we do feel that more opportunities need to be given to Black girls with darker skin tones going forward.
 And while we can’t deny that Netflix is advocating for a diverse cast, there’s always more work to be done.